Section 6.04 - Reference Brief

 Incident Detection

 Real-time security event monitoring with automated incident detection and reporting.
-Replaces manual incident tracking and monthly reporting.

 Encryption Status

 Continuous validation of encryption at rest and in transit across all boundary components.
-Automated certificate monitoring and key rotation tracking.

 Logging and Monitoring

 Automated verification that all required log sources are active and flowing to SIEM.
-Continuous monitoring of log integrity and completeness.

 Cost implication: Organizations starting authorization in 2026 should build OSCAL-native documentation from the start.
 Converting existing narrative SSPs to OSCAL after the fact costs $30k-$80k depending on complexity.
 New entrants building OSCAL-first avoid this conversion cost entirely.

-Should You Wait for FedRAMP 20x?
+Should you wait for FedRAMP 20x?

 - Budget constraints make traditional authorization difficult